LALALALIzz/HW4/README.txt

 The test commits are used to test the git and github features, since I am newly introduced to “Git”.

-I test with ".gitignore", remote push, ect
+I test with ".gitignore", remote push, etc